 International Business Machines Corporation (IBM) rose to prominence in electronic data processing by the mid-1950s, following significant success in the punch-card tabulating machine industry during the 1930s.
 “Link to the Future” is a sales film for IBM that focuses on the history of information technology.

 The Midvale Steel Company manufactured steel parts and was known for casting, forging, and machining high-quality steels, including alloy steels and precision steel products for various industries.
-This small collection consists of five reels of film that document operations at the Midvale Steel Plant in the Nicetown section of Philadelphia around 1919.
+This small collection consists of five reels of film that document operations and the integrated workforce at the Midvale Steel Plant in the Nicetown section of Philadelphia around 1919.

 The Lamson & Sessions Company was a leading manufacturer of bolts, nuts, and other fasteners in the 20th century.
 This collection comprises nineteen films dating from the 1940s to 1973, documenting employees working in Lamson & Sessions factories.
 Some of these films depict women employees in the workplace, while several others show machines and presses in action, creating bolts or nuts.